NATIONAL JUNIOR SWIMMING LEAGUE (M11)

 13.1 The Honorary Secretary shall be responsible for securing the use of pools and arranging a supply of programmes, annotated recorders’ forms and annotated Chief Timekeepers’ slips.

 13.2 Each Club shall supply a qualified judge and its own lane timekeeper.
 (Due to the difficulty in obtaining judges qualified to a County level, ‘qualified’ is defined here, as a minimum, to be someone with a considerable experience of swimming competitions.)
 Any Club failing to supply these officials at its designated gala shall pay the league a fine of £30 for each official not reporting to the Gala referee.

 13.3 All Clubs to take turns to sponsor galas.
 The sponsor Club shall be responsible for supplying coordinating officials (i.e. 2 referees, 2 chief timekeepers and a starter) and for providing personnel to run the gala.

-13.7 The sponsor Club shall inform the Honorary Secretary within 24 hours by telephone the full points result of the gala.
-Within 48 hours of the gala a copy of the recorder’s form and the judges’ slips should be posted to the Gala Organiser.
-Other copies of the recorders’ forms should be supplied to the Clubs at the gala.
+13.9 The sponsor Club shall send to the Honorary Secretary within 24 hours by email the the electronic recorder’s form with the full points result of the gala.
+Within 48 hours of the gala a printed copy of the recorder’s form, Chief Timekeepers’ slips and Teamsheets should be posted to the Honorary Secretary.

 14. ALTERATIONS TO THE RULES